 Luckily antivirus updates, software updates and backups can be maintained without interrupting their workflow.
 Undetected, these small problems can easily develop into a serious crisis.
 Proactive monitoring helps you prevent these unexpected emergencies.

 Crisis situations cost way more and take way longer to repair.
-Managed services is more predictable in every sense.
+MSP is more predictable in every sense.
 An hourly based, break-fix business model is an unstable income, so you need to charge more.

 With managed services you have reliable revenue and your clients have a clear understanding of what they will be paying, without the surprising cost of reactive support.